Doctor Who Monsters, Aliens and Villains

 The Hand of Fear (Target Novelisation)

 Investigating the throne room, Eldrad activated a recorded message left by King Rokon, which revealed the final fate of the Kastrians.
 Despite the fact that there had been only a one in three million chance of Eldrad surviving in some form under the circumstances of the module’s destruction, the remaining Kastrians had nevertheless elected the option of final oblivion, allowing themselves to die rather than continue to live a miserable existence underground, even destroying their species’ race-banks - a store of 100 million crystals that could be used to create a new race of Kastrians -, committing mass suicide rather than take the chance that Eldrad would return to try and take control of their species once again.
-Outraged at Rokon’s last message hailing him as the King of Nothing, Eldrad pursued the fleeing Doctor and Sarah, intending to force them to take him back to Earth in the TARDIS so that he could conquer it, but they were able to get far enough ahead of Eldrad to set up The Doctor’s scarf as a tripwire, causing Eldrad to fall into a deep chasm a short distance outside the throne room, ending his plans of conquest once and for all.
+Outraged at Rokon’s last message hailing him as the King of Nothing, Eldrad pursued the fleeing Doctor and Sarah, intending to force them to take him back to Earth in the TARDIS so that he could conquer it, but they were able to get far enough ahead of Eldrad to set up The Doctor’s scarf as a tripwire, causing Eldrad to fall into a deep chasm a short distance outside the throneroom, apparently ending his plans of conquest once and for all.

 The Hand